PacktPublishing/Mastering-Julia-Second-Edition/README.md

 ### Software List

-With the following software  you can run all code files present in the book (Chapter 1-12).
+With the following software  you can run all code files present in the book (Chapters 01-11).

 | Chapter | Software Required | Operating System |
 | --- | --- | --- |